rpstreef/terraform-aws-codepipeline/README.md

 ```

 ## Changelog

+### v1.3
+ - Changed Git connections to Codestar Connections.
+Please note:
+ `The aws_codestarconnections_connection resource is created in the state PENDING.
+Authentication with the connection provider must be completed in the AWS Console.`
+ - Supported git providers; GitHub and Bitbucket

 ### v1.2
  - Added `codepipeline_module_enabled`, to enable or disable creation of all resources in this module
  - Changed outputs to output all properties in; `codepipeline` and `codebuild` resources.